 - Next, you need to measure the transmission fluid level.

 - Warm up the car by letting it idle in Park for 10 to 15 minutes.
-Now check the transmission fluid level again.
+Now recheck the transmission fluid level.
 If the level is low, add more fluid.
 If it is above the high mark, you need to remove some fluid.
 A transmission should not be overfilled with fluid.

 - Drive your car around the block for 20 to 30 minutes to allow Lucas additive to dissolve with your ATF fluid.
 As you drive around, manually shift the transmission through the lower gears by placing the gear selector lever in the 1, 2,3, D, and R positions.

-Before you add any additives, you should always check the transmission fluid level and add the recommended automatic transmission fluid (ATF).
+Before adding any additives, you should always check the transmission fluid level and add the recommended automatic transmission fluid (ATF).
 The correct trans fluid for your car is listed at the end of the owner's manual.

 You may be one of the lucky people in which Lucas Transmission Fix can help, at least for the time being.